Nucleotide: Unnatural base pair (UBP)

 An unnatural base pair (UBP) is a designed subunit (or nucleobase) of DNA which is created in a laboratory and does not occur in nature.
 Examples include d5SICS and dNaM.
 These artificial nucleotides bearing hydrophobic nucleobases, feature two fused aromatic rings that form a (d5SICS–dNaM) complex or base pair in DNA.
 E. coli have been induced to replicate a plasmid containing UBPs through multiple generations.
 This is the first known example of a living organism passing along an expanded genetic code to subsequent generations.

 Medical applications of synthetic nucleotides

-Several nucleotide derivatives have been used as antivirals against hepatitis and HIV.
-Tenofovir disoproxil, Tenofovir alafenamide and Sofosbuvir are examples of NRTI used against hepatitis.
-Whereas certain drugs like Mericitabine, Lamivudine, Entecavir and Telbivudine for example are nucleosides, but they are metabolized into their bioactive nucleotide forms through phosphorylation.
+The applications of synthetic nucleotides vary widely and include disease diagnosis, treatment, or precision medicine.